Skip to content

 Performed by: Call manager

-2. Select the COI Settings section
+2. Select COI settings

 Running COI detection